Mercedes-Benz GLE: Second generation (W164; 2005)

 The W164 platform used for the new M-Class is shared with the new GL-Class and is a unibody type rather than the former (W163) body-on-frame used by the M-Class vehicles produced from 1998–2005.
 The X164 GL-Class, a longer seven-seater version of the W164 platform, is also available.

 New features in the 2006 M-Class include the 7G-Tronic seven-speed automatic transmission, optional Active Curve-Illuminating Bi-Xenon headlights which "steer" in the path of the vehicle, and an adjustable-height air suspension.
 The manual transmission has been dropped.
 Permanent 4Matic four-wheel drive remained, with one-speed transfer case (no low range), center limited-slip differential and four-wheel electronic traction system (4-ETS).
 In most countries except the U.S., an Off-Road Pro package with center and rear differential locks, 4-ETS, two-speed transfer case with reduction gearing, and adjustable ground clearance was available as an option increasing the original fording depth from 500 mm to 600 mm.

 The AMG version of the W164, the ML 63 AMG, was introduced at the 2006 North American International Auto Show as a limited edition 2007 model.
 It features a 6.2 L M156 V8 engine producing 510 PS and 465 lbft that is handcrafted in Germany.
-The engine is added to an AMG Speedshift 7G-Tronic seven-speed automatic transmission.
-The 2006 ML 63 AMG can accelerate from 0–60 mph in just 4.8 seconds, or from 0–62 mph in just 5.0 seconds.
-These impressive features made the ML 63 AMG the most powerful naturally aspirated V8 SUV in the world.
+The engine is added to an AMG SpeedShift 7G-Tronic seven-speed automatic transmission.
+The 2006 ML 63 AMG can accelerate from 0–60 mph in 4.8 seconds, or from 0–62 mph in 5.0 seconds.
+These features made the ML 63 AMG the most powerful naturally aspirated V8 SUV in the world at the time of its launch.